Wendover Dean Viaduct

-The Wendover Dean Viaduct is a planned railway viaduct that will carry the High Speed 2 (HS2) railway line across farmland between Wendover and Great Missenden, Buckinghamshire, England.
+The Wendover Dean Viaduct is a railway viaduct currently under construction that will carry the High Speed 2 (HS2) railway line across farmland between Wendover and Great Missenden, Buckinghamshire, England.

 Approval for the viaduct's construction was issued in 2017 via the High Speed Rail (London - West Midlands) Act 2017; its design was publicly revealed two years later.
 In June 2021, Buckinghamshire Council also approved plans for the viaduct.
 Design revisions centred around improving its aesthetics and minimising its impact on the countryside.
-Construction is set to take place between late 2021 and 2024, although high speed trains will not traverse the structure until several years after this point.
+Construction of the main deck took place between late 2021 and 2024, although high speed trains will not traverse the structure until several years after this point.

 History

 Authorisation to construct the Wendover Dean Viaduct was granted, along with the rest of the first phase of HS2, by the High Speed Rail (London - West Midlands) Act 2017.
 The near-finalised designs of both the Wendover Dean Viaduct and the neighbouring Small Dean Viaduct was revealed to the public on 1 November 2019.
 It was produced by the ASC joint venture between Arcadis, Setec, COWI, and Moxon Architects.

 The contractor appointed to construct the viaduct is the EKFB consortium, comprising Eiffage, Kier, Ferrovial and BAM Nuttall; the viaduct is to be one of the most substantial individual civil engineering works along the 80 km section between the Chiltern tunnel and Long Itchington Wood that EKFB is to build.
 In late 2019, it was stated that its construction was set to commence during 2021, and the viaduct's completion was scheduled to occur during 2024.

 On 10 June 2021, Buckinghamshire Council issued its formal approval of the submitted plans for the viaduct, despite its official position of opposing HS2 in general; Councillor Peter Martin, Buckinghamshire Council’s Deputy Cabinet Member for HS2 observed that planning permission had already been granted irrespectively under the High Speed Rail act in 2017.
 Prior to its approval, the council held talks with HS2 Ltd, during which the latter gave assurances related to the noise levels that will be produced by the operational viaduct, along with numerous refinements to the design to minimise its impact upon the local community.